-Gopal stares straight at the audience forcing us to reflect onwhat life ultimately means the miniature statue on Gopal's altar.
+Gopal stares straight at the audience forcing us to reflect onwhat life ultimately means

+Despite the tight two-day production and lean seven-person crew, Altar's bold vision is communicated through its innovative visual storytelling.
+All eight of Altar's scenes are shot from God's omniscient yet unmoving point of view.
+Yet, instead of using the classic high angle shot, Silva chooses to frame the entire film through the all-seeing "eyes" of the miniature statue on Gopal's altar.
 The resultant shot is a straight-on, wide angle view that captures all the action and emptiness in Gopal's house.
 This interestingly creates an element of confrontation.
 When Gopal faces the altar in between bursts of coughs and cries, asking God questions like "what else can I do?" and "are you happy now?", he breaks the fourth wall.
 Gopal stares straight at the audience forcing us to reflect on what life ultimately means and, perhaps more profoundly, compels us to reconsider our relationships with elderly people in our lives.
 Have we left them to fend for themselves?